ChanThaMaung/Information-Communication-Technology-project-9785---Group-2-S2-2024/README.md

   - Emitters now can only buy from verified issuer transactions (done).
   - Verifiers now only verify issuer transactions (done).
 + Error-handling:
-  - Showing error pop-ups when a user writes an incorrect/duplicate input.
+  - Showing error pop-ups when a user writes an incorrect/duplicate input (in progress).
   - Allowing users to connect to metamask on their smartphone devices or a workaround for that idea (for the project demo purpose).
-  - Changing the blockchain network from Ganache to Sepolia to allow everyone to work with smart contracts.
+  - Changing the blockchain network from Ganache to Sepolia to allow everyone to work with smart contracts (to be implemented).
 Changes to consider:
 - I want to make the user experience with smart contracts more convenient.
   Currently, I'm considering changing the data flow of Emitter and Verifier.
 At the moment, both an emitter and a verifier need to sign two contracts in order add the transactions to the blockchain.
 This causes a major problem:
 -  If a verifier/emitter signs the first transaction but then accidentally rejects the second transaction, only the transaction for the first contract is stored on the blockchain.

+## Changelog 2.2:

+Mainly contributed by Tom, the all-transactions page is now complete.
+Users can filter any key search.
+**TO FIX:** Something to consider is the "Period Covered" filter box.
+At the moment, it only uses string to filter the results, which is not correct from the user's perspective.
+- Might add time and location soon to the all-transactions page.
 ## Changelog 2.1:

 All layouts change according to the following viewport widths: